Meteor-han/chiralfinder/README.md

 # chiralfinder

-Data and codes for the paper [To be filled].
+Data and codes for the paper "ChiralFinder: an Open-Source Tool for Precise Stereogenic Element Detection and Stereoisomer Discrimination", in submission.

 ## Quick use